Vaskivskyi/docs-asusrouter/docs/guide/getting-started/README.md

 ## Prerequisites

 1. An AsusWRT-powered router.
-Including devices with original (stock) firmware (versions starting with `3.0.0.4` or `3.0.0.6`) as well as with AsusWRT-Merlin FW and its derivatives (e.g. Gnuton builds).
+Including devices with original (stock) firmware (versions starting with `3.0.0.4` or `3.0.0.6` for stable builds and `9.0.0.4` or `9.0.0.6` for beta builds) as well as with AsusWRT-Merlin FW and its derivatives (e.g. Gnuton builds).
 2. A Home Assistant instance with version `2023.10.0` or higher.

 ## Installation